UBC-MDS/samplingsimulatorpy/README.md

 **Arguments:**

-  - `pop` the virtual population as a tibble
+  - `pop` the virtual population as a data frame
   - `reps` the number of replication for each sample size as an integer value
-  - `n_s` the sample size for each one of the samples as an array
+  - `n_s` the sample size for each one of the samples as a list

 **Example:**